 United, American, Delta, and JetBlue eliminated these fees for most fare classes but reinstated them for basic economy fares on March 31, 2021.
 Alaska ended change and cancellation fees permanently for all seat classes.
-Frontier and Spirit ended change fee waivers for all fares on March 31 and April 4, 2021, respectively.
+Frontier and Spirit ended change-fee waivers for all fares on March 31 and April 4, 2021, respectively.

-Change and cancellation fee waivers were big news, as those fees can be as high as $200 (depending on the airline) plus additional costs if you book a new ticket that's more expensive than your old ticket.
+Change- and cancellation-fee waivers were big news, as those fees can be as high as $200 (depending on the airline) ,plus additional costs if you book a new ticket that's more expensive than your old ticket.

 Airline Baggage Fees

 While COVID didn’t shake up the cost for baggage fees the way it did for change and cancellation fees, airlines tried to make their baggage policies easier to understand.
 American Airlines streamlined some of its baggage fees to help simplify pricing for customers.
-JetBlue changed its basic economy carry-on entitlement to reflect that of United’s; passengers are allowed one personal item but no carry-on luggage.
+JetBlue changed its basic economy carry-on entitlement to reflect that of United’s: Passengers are allowed one personal item but no carry-on luggage.
 Southwest, ever the outlier, still allows all passengers to check two bags for free.

 As airlines have reduced their schedules, however, fewer seats are available for purchase.
-Industry trends indicate that airline traffic numbers are growing, and as more Americans become vaccinated, those numbers are expected to increase.
+Industry trends indicate that airline traffic numbers are growing, and as more Americans get vaccinated, those numbers are expected to increase.
 Airlines are regaining pricing power, and those insanely cheap deals of a few months ago are no more.